Interim financial statements are generally unaudited and do not adhere to GAAP as strictly as the annual ones.

 Benjamin Graham's framework is based on annual data as well.
 The Graham Number requires the average EPS of the past three years, Earnings and Dividends are checked over periods of 5-20 years, and so on.

 Thus, once a stock is evaluated against Graham's framework using its annual data, it does not need to be reevaluated every quarter.
 A full Graham analysis is valid for a minimum of one year; and often stays valid for longer.
 Drastic changes are highly unlikely in a correctly diversified Graham portfolio.

 Therefore, analyses by Serenity are done almost exclusively with annual data; the only exception being the NCAV grade which requires positive trailing 12 months (TTM) earnings.

 But different companies release their annual results at different times of the year.
 So Serenity's database is updated throughout the year, reflecting the latest annual data for stocks available at the time.

-So short-term changes in a stock's grading need not be taken too seriously, as Graham explains below.
+Therefore, short-term changes in a stock's grading need not be taken too seriously; as Graham explains below.